Reserve markets#

 10.6.1 |

 The multi-market functionality enables Prodrisk to account for reserve sales in the optimization and cut calculation.
 Two reserve markets are implemented, one for up regulation and one for down regulation.
-For each reserve market, one can specify the maximum market capacity, an obligation to be fulfilled, the reserve price, the maximum allocation per module, and penalty values.
+For each reserve market, one can specify the maximum market capacity, an obligation to be fulfilled, the reserve price, the maximum allocation per module and pump, and penalty values.
 All of these are time-dependent.
 Market input can be given with custom resolution, but will be automatically converted to the same price periods as defined for the spot market.

 This is a licensed functionality that is made available on purchase.